top of page

 Night of the Hunter opens with the binaries-announcing blast of the preacher’s discordant, angrily stabbing, staccato theme-tune followed by a lullaby, Dream, Little One, Dream, then, startlingly, with the face of Lillian Gish and those of ‘her’ children constellated like stars in the sky as she reads to them, to us, from the bible, cautioning them, and us, to “beware of false prophets who come to you sheep’s clothing”.

-A similar homily from Gish closes the film, too, when she tells us that “… children are man at his strongest, They abide.
+A similar homily from Gish closes the film, when she tells us that “… children are man at his strongest, They abide.
 They endure”, but it is saved from sentimentality by the strength of Gish’s performance, her character's stern goodness, and the faint intrusion of the preacher’s menacing theme tune, which doesn't, however, ruin its bedtimestory sense of closure.
 We are then magic-carpeted through time and space to a child finding one of Powell’s victims dead in a cellar, to Mitchum pootling along a country road in his Model T wondering aloud to himself a how many “whores and bitches” he’s murdered so far, then to the court where he’s been arraigned for driving a stolen a car.

-Laughton regularly screened silent films by Pabst, Murnau and Griffiths for cast and crew before production, and Laughton’s cinematographer Stanley Cortez (The Magnificent Ambersons, 1942; Shock Corridor, 1963) was influenced by Griffiths, with his slow tracking shots and crisp, highly defined photography; the influence of silent film is also there in set design, its narrative propelling and expository mis en scene, and in its acting style.
 Griffiths is there, too, in those more brightly lit scenes of a bucolic America, a pastoral idyll in which the children appear alone, and in the close-ups of Gish, in which she looks straight into the camera.
-There is even an iris fade that closes down on a boy on a basement window, though like some other quirks of the film, it was a makeshift necessitated by a tiny budget, as they had no zoom lens.
-This moving back and forth between darkness and light, idyll and menace, mimics the disconcerting and confused alternation between good and evil that structures life.
+There is even a silent-era iris fade that closes down on a boy on a basement window, though like some other quirks of the film it was a makeshift necessitated by a tiny budget, as they had no zoom lens.
+The influence of German Expressionist set design and lighting is most obvious in the pantomimic scene of Willa’s murder that takes place in a stylised hotel room that is part-coffin, part-chapel, a halo of light around her pillowed head as she awaits the blade.

 Shelley Winters in Odds Against Tomorrow

-The most artificial-looking scene, shot completely on a sound stage, is that of the children’s voyage downriver on the skiff, which has an oneiric, surrealistic feel, with screen-filling close ups of spiderwebs, birds, rabbits and owls, a child’s benign story book familiars, with the implication of child-animal complicity, that the creatures are somehow watching over them.
+The most artificial-looking scene, shot completely on a sound stage, is that of the children’s voyage downriver on the skiff, which has an dreamlike, surrealistic feel, with screen-filling close ups of spiderwebs, birds, rabbits and owls, a child’s benign story book familiars, implying child-animal complicity, and that the creatures are somehow watching over them.
 The water glitters sidereally, and the preacher is seen in silhouette astride a horse in the distance, all to Pearl’s otherworldly, cracked and quavering singing of a sinister lullaby.
+However original, this odd scene grates on some, but I suspect the antipathy to this scene affects only adults, and its artificiality contributes to the film's timeless, folkloric feel.

 Lillian Gish keeping guard, the Big Bad Wolf in the background